TAugustL/Red-Planet-Explorer/README.md

 <hr>

 I know this is <u>not</u> a replacement for file explorers like the windows explorer (although the search is faster).
-This is my first desktop app I ever created, so please don't expect something too extraordinary ;) I probably wont update this projects, however you can still leave issues or tips for improvement.
+This is my first desktop app I ever created, so please don't expect something too extraordinary ;) I probably wont update this project, however you can still leave issues or tips for improvement.